×

 Analyze Snowflake-managed Iceberg tables with superior price performance using the new Snowflake Catalog Metastore in Starburst Galaxy.

-The promise of Snowflake has always been the same–all the power of a data warehouse with the infinite scalability of the cloud.
+Snowflake has always promised all the power of a data warehouse with the infinite scalability of the cloud.
 We could call this the “data warehouse in the cloud” model.

 In recent years, Snowflake has extended their offering to include data lakes and even data lakehouses in the form of Iceberg managed tables.
 This shift sees Snowflake join the growing chorus of other companies, including Starburst, adopting Iceberg as a disruptive, epochal technology.